Bosco e Paludi di Rauccio

 About Bosco e Paludi di Rauccio

 Bosco e Paludi di Rauccio Regional Park protects one of the last surviving coastal wetlands and holm oak forests along the Adriatic coast north of Lecce in Puglia.
-The park encompasses approximately 1,600 hectares of marshlands, coastal dunes, Mediterranean scrubland, and the Rauccio forest, a remnant of the extensive woodland that once covered the Salento coastline.
-Established to protect these fragile habitats from coastal development and agricultural expansion, the park preserves a landscape of exceptional biodiversity value in a region where natural habitats have been extensively modified for agriculture and tourism.
+[1] The park encompasses approximately 1,593 hectares of marshlands, coastal dunes, Mediterranean scrubland, and the Rauccio forest, a remnant of the extensive woodland that once covered the Salento coastline.
+Established by Regional Law No. 25 of December 23, 2002, the park preserves a landscape of exceptional biodiversity value in a region where natural habitats have been extensively modified for agriculture and tourism.

 Wildlife Ecosystems

 The park's wetlands serve as important habitat for migratory waterbirds along the Adriatic flyway, with herons, egrets, and waders using the marshes as feeding and resting areas.
 Breeding birds include the marsh harrier, little bittern, and kingfisher.
-The holm oak forest shelters populations of stone martens, weasels, and hedgehogs, while the coastal areas support Mediterranean tortoises and numerous reptile species.
-The wetlands harbor European pond turtles and various amphibian species.
+[1] The holm oak forest shelters populations of stone martens, weasels, and hedgehogs, while the coastal areas support Mediterranean tortoises and numerous reptile species.
+The wetlands harbor European pond turtles and various amphibian species including Italian newts and tree frogs.
 Bat populations roost in old trees and abandoned agricultural buildings throughout the park.

 Flora Ecosystems

-The Rauccio forest represents the southernmost significant stand of coastal holm oak woodland on the Italian Adriatic, with mature trees creating a dense evergreen canopy.
-Mediterranean maquis vegetation with mastic, lentisk, and wild olive occupies the transition between forest and open areas.
+The Rauccio holm oak forest (lecceta) extends over approximately 18 hectares and represents a remnant of the medieval "forest of Lecce" that once covered the coastal zone between Brindisi and Otranto.
+[1] Mediterranean maquis vegetation with mastic, lentisk, and wild olive occupies the transition between forest and open areas.
 Coastal dune systems support specialized sand-adapted vegetation including sea daffodils, sea holly, and marram grass.
 The marshlands feature reed beds, sedge meadows, and halophilic vegetation adapted to brackish conditions.
 Several orchid species occur in the more open woodland and scrub areas during spring.

 Geology